mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingConfiguration/ReadMe.md

 ### Run time

-At run time it can be used as the primary source of configuration for any standalone OPC *UA Data Application* and OPC UA Server supporting PubSub role.
+By design it is a plug-in or using modern terminology application composition part of the library described in [OPC UA DataManagement Library](../../SemanticDataSolution/DataManagement#opc-ua-datamanagement-library)  and at run time it can be used as the primary source of configuration for any standalone OPC *UA Data Application* and OPC UA Server supporting PubSub role.

 In this case the application configuration may:

 * be derived from the proposed one
 * be expanded by the proposed one